Pension tax simplification: Main changes

-In addition to the above changes, employees aged 50 or over can withdraw up to 25% of each of their pension funds as a tax–free lump sum when it comes into payment, whether or not they continue to work.
+In addition to these changes, employees aged 50 could withdraw up to 25% of each of their pension funds as a tax–free lump sum when it comes into payment, whether or not they continue to work.
 The age at which a pension can begin to be paid was increased to 55 on 6 April 2010.
+This adjustment aimed to provide individuals with more flexibility in managing their retirement finances while aligning with evolving demographics and changing work patterns.

 Member-directed pension schemes

-A-Day introduced changes for the two types of member-directed pension scheme, SIPP and SSAS.
+The changes also impacted two types of member-directed pension scheme, the Self-Invested Personal Pension (SIPP) and Small Self Administered Scheme (SASS).
 These two different arrangements were largely brought into line with each other, with the following exceptions: